-Issue of certificates that the ship is free encumbrances.
+Issue of certificates that the ship is free of encumbrances.
+85. (1) When a ship registered in any country or a territory thereof has been the subject of a forced sale in Guyana the executing officer shall, at the request of the purchaser, and on being satisfied that the provisions of this Part have been complied with, issue a certificate to the effect that the ship is sold free of all mortgages, liens and other encumbrances except those assumed by the purchaser, provided that the proceeds of such forced sale have been deposited with the authority competent to distribute such proceeds to the persons entitled thereto.

-- 85. (1) When a ship registered in any country or a territory thereof has been the subject of a forced sale in Guyana the executing officer shall, at the request of the purchaser, and on being satisfied that the provisions of this Part have been complied with, issue a certificate to the effect that the ship is sold free of all mortgages, liens and other encumbrances except those assumed by the purchaser, provided that the proceeds of such forced sale have been deposited with the authority competent to distribute such proceeds to the persons entitled thereto. - (2) Upon production of tile certificate referred to in sub-section (1), the Registrar of Ships shall delete from the register book all registered mortgages except those assumed by the purchaser, and- - (a) if the purchaser is eligible to register the vessel in Guyana, may register the vessel in the name of such purchaser if the purchaser so desires; or - issue a certificate of deregistration for (b) the new registration, as the case may be.
+(2) Upon production of tile certificate referred to in sub-section (1), the Registrar of Ships shall delete from the register book all registered mortgages except those assumed by the purchaser, andas the case may be.